PhD in Nursing Science Program

 Our dean is committed to supporting doctoral student education and works with the PhD program to identify mechanisms and sources of financial support for students.

 Applicants are encouraged to submit completed applications by December 1 to have the greatest opportunity for financial aid awards.
 Applications received after December 1 will be considered for fall admission and financial awards as they are available.
-Completed applications received by December 1 will be considered for all financial awards including:

 Graduate School Honor Fellowships